Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

   - msal-java
 - azure-active-directory
   - microsoft-identity-platform

-name: "Enable your Java Servlet web app to sign in users and call Microsoft Graph with the Microsoft identity platform"
+name: Enable your Java Servlet web app to sign in users and restrict access to pages based on group membership with the Microsoft identity platform
-urlFragment: "ms-identity-java-servlet-webapp-call-graph"
+urlFragment: ms-identity-java-servlet-webapp-groups
-description: "This sample demonstrates a Java Servlet web app that signs in users and obtains an access token to call MS Graph with the Microsoft identity platform"
+description: "This sample demonstrates how to create a Java Servlet web app that signs in users and restricts access to pages based on group membership with the Microsoft identity platform"
 ---
-# Enable your Java Servlet web app to sign in users and call Microsoft Graph with the Microsoft identity platform
+# Enable your Java Servlet web app to sign in users and restrict access to pages based on group membership with the Microsoft identity platform

 - [Overview](#overview)
 - [Scenario](#scenario)